Paterno’s at the Park: Delicious Italian Food in Charleston

 Paterno’s at the Park offers two different soups and a few interesting salads.
 My dad and I shared the Italian Wedge salad, which was definitely enough for the two of us.
 It included plenty of cherry tomatoes, crispy pancetta, and tantalizing gorgonzola.

 The Delicious Dinner Experience

-Our dinner selections were narrowed down to include the Papperdelle Bolognese, Fettuccine Alfredo, Rigatoni and Meatballs, and the Sausage and Pea Rigatoni.
+Our dinner selections were narrowed down to include the Pappardelle Bolognese, Fettuccine Alfredo, Rigatoni and Meatballs, and the Sausage and Pea Rigatoni.
 My brother and dad opted for the Prime Rib daily special, served with vegetables and truffle mashed potatoes.
 All of our food was served looking picture perfect.
 The Prime Rib plates and cuts of steak were enormous.
 I loved the presentation of the dish, complete with a hefty serving of Au Jus and horseradish sauce.
 I thought that my brother and dad were both going to lick the plates clean.

 The rest of us devoured our pasta dishes plus I had enough to take home for lunch the next day.
-My Sausage and Pea Rigatoni meal was an extremely good choice.
+My Sausage and Pea Rigatoni was an extremely good choice.
 It had the most amazing taste and will definitely be on my 2016 Best Eats blog post.
 Yes, it was THAT good!
-The crushed red pepper flakes, spicy house made sausage, and plump peas set this dish into a different dimension.
+The crushed red pepper flakes, spicy house-made sausage, and plump peas set this dish into a different dimension.

 Never Too Full For Dessert

 Though we were completely stuffed, Paterno’s at the Park insisted on my mom having a birthday dessert.
 She chose their fabulous Tiramisu, which was ultra creamy.
 She loved it plus shared a bite with everyone at the table.
 Other dessert options include Lemoncello sorbet, Cannoli Chips, Warm Chocolate Brownie, Cheesecake, and Creme Brûlée.